ameeena/employee-test/README.md

 4. If needed restore all the the Nuget packages
 5. The application uses Mongo DB for database operations update your Mongo DB spec details in the appsettings.json file
 6. The application uses Auth0 for authentication, update Domain and ApiIdentifier in the appsettings.json file
+7. Unit test cases are updated for the controller class using MS test

 To get the Domain and API identifier details please follow the steps mentioned here : https://auth0.com/docs/quickstart/backend/aspnet-core-webapi